4d/go-mobile/versioned_docs/version-19-R2/project-definition/general.md

 **Name:** This field is automatically prefilled with your user account name.
 You can enter any name.

 **Team:** Your Developer Account Team ID, that will be used during the deployment phase.
-This ID can be get from your Developer Account (see XXX).
+This ID can be get from your Developer Account.